 - Hold the pose for about 10-15 breaths.

 5. Anjaneyasana (Low Lunge)

-Low Lunge is a good stretch of hips, psoas and groin for better flexion.
-It helps to give control on our emotional trauma.
+Low Lunge is a good stretch of hips, psoas, and groin for better flexion.
+It helps to give control of our emotional trauma.
 You can do a gentle stretch or intense stretch according to your body’s desire.
 Focus on breaths try for opening hips more and more as well as invite tension to release.

-- Bring your right leg forward and stack right knee directly on the top of ankle.
+- Bring your right leg forward and stack right knee directly on the top of the ankle.